hakandundar34coding/system-monitoring-center/README.md

 * python3-opengl (for FPS counting)

 ### Status:
-* Under development, some features are not coded (very rare) and there may be bugs to be fixed.
+* Under development, there may be bugs to be fixed.

-Note: Developed on Pardus 21 XFCE (Debian-like GNU/Linux, Kernel: 5.10).